Criminal Lawyer in El Paso

 Since 2005, the Huerta Law Firm has been helping clients throughout El Paso.
 We defend the rights and freedoms of those accused of crimes.
-Our skilled criminal lawyers will help you understand the charges and provide a defense in your case.
-If you were arrested for a crime in El Paso, contact our office at (915) 629-9988 for a free consultation.
+Our skilled criminal lawyer in El Paso will help you understand the charges and provide a defense in your case.
+If you were arrested for a crime, contact our office at (915) 629-9988 for a free consultation.

 Innocent Until Proven Guilty

 One of the most important things to remember if you are arrested for a crime in El Paso is that you are innocent until proven guilty.
 An arrest is not a conviction and does not have to result in a conviction.
 Many cases can be reduced or dismissed with early intervention and the help of an experienced criminal lawyer.